 A balance between people and nature

-In 2017, the garden has an informal feel, with lots of untidy places where kids can explore and move things about.
+The garden has an informal feel, with lots of places where kids can explore and move things about.
 We don't want it to become too tidy and precious but need it to be safe.

 So, if you are visiting the garden with children, please keep a close eye on them - for their safety and that of any wildlife.

-Also, when the garden volunteers are working - Sunday and Monday afternoons - please keep an extra eye on children so they don't injure themselves on any tools left unattended.
-This probably isn't the best time to bring lots of children to the garden, for example for a party.
+Also, when the garden volunteers are working - on Sunday and Monday afternoons - please keep an extra eye on children so they don't injure themselves on any tools left unattended.
+This probably isn't the best time to bring lots of children to the garden, for example for a birthday party.